Keeper Of Stanley Cup Reveals Who’s Partied Harder Than Alex Ovechkin

 It’s hard to imagine anyone’s partied harder after winning the Stanley Cup than Alex Ovechkin.

-The Washington Capitals left winger has been seen nonstop dancing, drinking and even laying in bed with Lord Stanley after his team won its first championship in franchise history on June 7.
+The Washington Capitals left winger has been seen multiple times dancing, drinking and even laying in bed with Lord Stanley after his team won its first championship in franchise history on June 7.

 But according to Phil Pritchard, he can think of two others who have gone harder (!) than Ovechkin.
-Pritchard has been the keeper of the cup since 1988, so he’s been around a lot of people and a lot of parties, but two instances in particular come to mind.
+Pritchard has been the keeper of the cup since 1988, so he’s been around a lot of people and parties, but two instances in particular come to mind.

-“Teemu Selanne,” he said on the “Dan Le Betard” show.
-Selanne was part of the 2007 Anaheim Ducks Stanley Cup team, and he said because he and Ilya Bryzgalov were the only two Europeans on the team, it made it a little more unique when it came time for Selanne to take the Cup home to Finland.

 “I think the special thing about (Selanne’s) day was there was only two Europeans on the team that year, there was him and Ilya Bryzgalov,” Pritchard recalled on the show.
 “And to get from Helsinki to Bryzgalov’s city in the middle of Russia, the flights only went every second day.